-In this article, we focus on sell back baby clothes opportunities in the US only but still, we will publish the second version soon where we will focus on some innovative Australian opportunities to participate in sell back programs.
+In this article, we focus on selling back baby clothes opportunities in the US only.
+However, we will still publish the second version soon, focusing on some innovative Australian opportunities to sell back programs.

 Why selling back your baby clothes make sense?

-The idea of selling back your ‘used’ baby clothes is to sell baby clothes back to the retailer you purchased from after your baby has outgrown their size.
-Overall this new user model is offered by baby clothing brands selling durable baby clothes such as organic baby clothes.
+The idea of selling back your ‘used’ baby clothes is to sell baby clothes back to the retailer you purchased from after your baby has outgrown its size.
+This new user model is offered by baby clothing brands selling durable baby clothes such as organic baby clothes.

-Returned baby clothes in a good or new condition are sold to a new family and used until the garments are at the end of their lifecycle.
-Not only can you save yourself some dollars, using the sell back programs, these services have great potential cut down on overproduction and keep baby clothes out of the landfill for an extended period of time as well.
+Returned baby clothes in good or new condition are sold to a new family and used until they are at the end of their lifecycle.
+So not only can you save yourself some dollars using the sell back programs, but these services also have great potential to cut down on overproduction and keep baby clothes out of the landfill for an extended period of time as well.

-As we all know, babies’ grow super quickly and outgrown their garments after wearing them a couple of times and keep in as good as new condition, especially when garments are from a high quality like organic garments.
-Sometimes garments have not even been worn before the baby had a chance to wear an outfit as the first few weeks newborn babies just grow in the blink of an eye.
+As we all know, babies grow super quickly and outgrown their garments after wearing them a couple of times and keep in as good as new condition, especially when garments are of high quality like organic garments.
+Sometimes garments have not even been worn before the baby had a chance to wear an outfit as the first few weeks, newborn babies grow in the blink of an eye.